Marquette, Michigan: Climate

-The warmest months, July and August, each average 66.2 °F, showing somewhat of a seasonal lag, with August averaging slightly warmer than July.
-The surrounding lake cools summertime temperatures and as a result, temperatures above 90 °F are rare, with only 3.4 days per year.
+The warmest months, July and August, average 66.2 °F. Lake Superior cools summertime temperatures, and temperatures above 90 °F average 3.4 days per year.
 Spring and fall are transitional seasons that are generally mild though highly variable due to the alternation of air masses moving quickly.
-Spring is usually cooler than fall because the surrounding lake is slower to warm than the land, while in fall the lake releases heat, warming the area.
+Spring is usually cooler than fall because Lake Superior is slower to warm than the land, while in fall the lake releases heat, warming the area.

 Marquette receives 30.2 in of precipitation annually, which is fairly evenly distributed throughout the year, though September and October are the wettest months with February and March being the driest.
-The average window for morning freezes is October 15 thru May 7.
-The highest temperature ever recorded in Marquette was 108 °F on July 15, 1901, and the lowest was -33 °F on February 8, 1861.
+The average window for morning freezes is October 15 through May 7.
+The highest temperature ever recorded was 108 °F on July 15, 1901, and the lowest was -33 °F on February 8, 1861.
 Marquette receives an average of 2,294 hours of sunshine per year or 51 percent of possible sunshine, ranging from a low of 29 percent in December to a high of 68 percent in July.

-The City of Marquette has received national attention for its measures to adapt to climate change, such as coastline restoration and moving portions of Lakeshore Boulevard which are flooded by Lake Superior 100 yard inland.
+Marquette has received national attention for its measures to adapt to climate change, such as coastline restoration and moving portions of Lakeshore Boulevard which are flooded by Lake Superior 100 yard inland.
 Property owners are required to maintain “riparian buffers” of native plants along waterways.
 A county task force has created a guidebook in cooperation with the University of Michigan for landscaping which can reduce the habitat for disease-bearing ticks.
 A federally funded stormwater drain project will route runoff which flows into Lake Superior into restored wetlands.
 At the time of a 2014 NOAA climate study, climate change was expected to lead to rising temperatures, a longer growing season, and greater precipitation in Marquette.